An older man puts in his complete dentures

 A Single Missing Tooth: The Ideal Solution

 Unlike a bridge or a partial denture, dental implants are independent, which means that they don’t compromise surrounding teeth.
 Made of titanium, implants act as both the roots and crown of a natural tooth.
-Through the osseointegration process, an implant will integrate into the bone, eventually helping not just with the appearance but also fulfilling the function of a natural tooth.
+Through the osseointegration process, an implant will integrate into the bone, eventually helping not just with the appearance but also in fulfilling the function of a natural tooth.

 How to Know if An Implant is Right for You